 (ii) The second component would be education and health services, both of which are highly underfunded in India.
 Each of these could be provided additional funding amounting to 1% of GDP.
-In education, this could be used to scale up the "teaching at the right level" programme, which has proved to be very effective in improving learning outcomes in several state-level experiments.
-In health, the additional allocation could be used to strengthen the 1,50,000 or so health and wellness centres, the erstwhile primary healthcare centres, which have remained the fragile backbone of India's healthcare system despite their recent makeover.
+In education this could be used to scale up the 'Teaching at the right level' program which has proved to be very effective in improving learning outcomes in several state level experiments.
+In health the additional allocation could be used to strengthen the 150,000 or so Health and Wellness Centers, the erstwhile primary health care centers, which have remained the fragile backbone of India's healthcare system despite their recent makeover.

-(iii) Despite the present government's emphasis on infrastructure, the infrastructure deficit still remains a major bottleneck in India.
-An extra allocation of 1% of GDP could be set aside for stepping up investments in road infrastructure, especially the Pradhan Mantri Gram Sadak Yojana rural roads programme, which has been one of India's most successful employment-intensive infrastructure programmes ever since it was first introduced by former Prime Minister Atal Bihari Vajpayee.
+(iii) Third, despite the present government's emphasis on infrastructure, the infrastructure deficit still remains a major bottleneck in India.
+An extra allocation of 1% of GDP could be set aside for stepping up investment in road infrastructure, especially the PMGSY rural roads program, which has been one of India's most successful, employment intensive, infrastructure programs ever since it was first introduced by Prime Minister Vajpayee.

-The above three components would together use up the extra fiscal space to the tune of 5% of GDP.
+The above three components would together use up extra fiscal space to the tune of 5% of GDP.
 The balance 1% of GDP could be used to reduce the fiscal deficit.
 Thus, the deep fiscal reforms outlined here would quickly revive growth through an inclusive expenditure strategy.
-It can be accomplished without any additional hike in tax rates, and it would actually reduce the fiscal deficit.
+It would accomplish this without any additional hike in tax rates and it would actually reduce the fiscal deficit not increase it.
 However, such fiscal reforms cannot be rolled out overnight.
-Even if launched immediately with determination, it could probably only be fully rolled out
+Even if launched immediately with determination, it could probably only be fully rolled out by the end of the current financial year and its full impact would be felt only by the end of FY 2019-20.